Zamość

 Zamość ([ˈzamɔɕt͡ɕ]; זאמאשטש; Zamoscia) is a historical city in southeastern Poland.
 It is situated in the southern part of Lublin Voivodeship, about 90 km from Lublin, 247 km from Warsaw.
 In 2021, the population of Zamość was 62,021.

 Zamość was founded in 1580 by Jan Zamoyski, Grand Chancellor of Poland, who envisioned an ideal city.
-The historical centre of Zamość was added to the World Heritage List in 1992, following a decision of the sixteenth ordinary session of the World Heritage Committee, held between 7 and 14 December 1992 in Santa Fe, New Mexico, United States; it was recognized for being "a unique example of a Renaissance town in Central Europe".
+The historical centre of Zamość was added to the UNESCO World Heritage List in 1992, following a decision of the sixteenth ordinary session of the World Heritage Committee, held between 7 and 14 December 1992 in Santa Fe, New Mexico, United States; it was recognized for being "a unique example of a Renaissance town in Central Europe".

 Zamość is about 20 km from the Roztocze National Park.

 History

 Zamość was founded in 1580 by the Chancellor and Hetman (head of the army of the Polish–Lithuanian Commonwealth), Jan Zamoyski, on the trade route linking western and northern Europe with the Black Sea.
 Modelled on Italian trading cities, and built during the late-renaissance period by the Paduan architect Bernardo Morando, Zamość remains a perfect example of a Renaissance town of the late 16th century.
 It retains its original street layout, fortifications (Zamość Fortress), and a large number of original buildings blending Venetian and central European architectural traditions.

 In the 16th century, the city thrived during its most extensive and fastest period of development.
 It attracted not only Poles but also other nationalities.
 In 1594, Jan Zamoyski founded the Zamoyski Academy in Zamość.
 The city, however, faced numerous invasions, including a Cossack siege led by Bohdan Khmelnytsky, the leader of the uprising against the Polish–Lithuanian Commonwealth (1648–1654), and another siege during the Swedish Deluge in 1656.
 The Swedish army, like the Cossacks, failed to capture the city.
 Only during the Great Northern War was Zamość occupied, by Swedish and Saxon troops.

 In the First Partition of Poland in 1772 the city was annexed by the Habsburg monarchy, forming part of the newly established Kingdom of Galicia and Lodomeria; the kingdom became a crown land of the Austrian Empire upon its formation in 1804.
 Following the Austro-Polish War of 1809 the city was incorporated into the short-lived Polish Duchy of Warsaw.
+The 17th Polish Infantry Regiment was formed in Zamość in 1809.
 In 1815, the Congress of Vienna dissolved the duchy and made Zamość part of the Kingdom of Poland, also called Congress Poland, which was controlled by the Russian Empire.
 The city played a considerable role during the November Uprising in 1830–1831 and surrendered as the last Polish resistance point.
 The fortress was demolished in 1866, allowing the rapid growth of the city beyond its original limits.
 During the final stages of World War I, in 1918, local Poles liberated the city from foreign occupation, shortly before Poland officially regained independence.